Scalingo/documentation/_posts/deployment/2015-11-02-unknown-technology.md

 ---
 title: Unknown Technology
 modified_at: 2015-11-03 17:03:00
-category: platform
+category: common-issues
 order: 5
-tags: error detection app
+tags: technology error detection app
 ---

 When pushing your app to Scalingo, you might get the following error: